-The concept of preprocessing is usually applied to the quenching of star formation prior to infall onto the current host.
-It is generally accepted that preprocessing plays a central role in shaping cluster galaxy populations, with evidence found both in observations \citep{Haines2015,Olave-Rojas2018} and simulations \citep{Bahe2019,Pallero2022}.
-It is also known that the domain of influence of a dark matter halo is much larger than the virial radius \citep{Fong2021,Gao2023,Zhou2023}.
+The concept of pre-processing is usually applied to the quenching of star formation prior to infall onto the current host.
+It is generally accepted that pre-processing plays a central role in shaping cluster galaxy populations, with evidence found both in observations \citep{Haines2015,Olave-Rojas2018} and simulations \citep{Bahe2019,Pallero2022}.
+It is also known that the domain of influence of a dark matter halo is much larger than the virial radius, with its growth region bounded by the depletion radius~\citep{Fong2021,LiHan21,Fong22, Gao2023,Zhou2023}.
 Here we discuss whether and to what extent galaxies gain or lose mass separately in the form of stars or dark matter, independent of the mechanisms, before falling into their current host.